- Only one Region of interest per project can be drawn.

 - On the menu bar, click View > Region of Interest,

-- On the Tools bar, select the Region of interest tool by clicking
+- On the Tools bar, select the Region of interest tool by clicking the Region of interest icon

 , or use shortcut O to access the Region of interest.